JasonNumberThirteen/UnityRumbleInTheFactory/README.md

 		- [ ] Sprite sheet
 		- [ ] Bullet prefab
 	- [ ] Bug fixes
-		- [ ] Bonus placement in inaccessible areas (required test of case when it is placed on the nuke or next to it)
+		- [X] Bonus placement in inaccessible areas
 		- [ ] Getting stuck by enemies after changing direction (occurs randomly)
 		- [ ] Clash of enemies when one of them is placed on a spawner and it spawned the other one
 		- [ ] No bullet movement when the player change movement direction and steps on slippery floor tiles